Fa matzore

 In the manes form, which in the majority of the recordings remains exactly the same (Introduction - A verse - Intermediate theme - B verse - Shift), the last part consists of the "shift", an ambiance change that involves new melodies with new rhythmic features.
 The rhythms that are usually performed in the shift are horas, waltzes and sirbas.

-In the case of "Fa matzore manes", with singer G. Tsanakas, from 2:40'', the musical theme of the Neapolitan song "
+In the case of "Fa matzore", sung by G. Tsanakas, from 2′ 40″, the musical theme of the Neapolitan song "

 Historical sources underline the close relations between Italian-speaking and Greek-speaking music.
 The conversations that developed with specific places, such as the Ionian Islands, the Dodecanese and Patras, as well as their results, are enough to highlight the strong ties between the two ethno-cultural groups.
 Furthermore, relationships were forged in places where the two ethnicities lived together, such as, for example, in the case of cosmopolitan Smyrna (Izmir) in the Ottoman Empire, or that of New York, where Italians and Greeks immigrated.
 When researching the historical material, it seems that one particular city in the Italian peninsula developed special relations with the large urban centers where Greek-speaking musicians played a leading role: it was Naples, with its famous Canzone Napoletana.